haowang-lslab/haowang-lslab.github.io/_pages/about.md

 [[arXiv]](https://arxiv.org/abs/2410.10481)

-- Proposed _Llamdex_, a novel framework that integrates privacy-preserving, domain-specific models into LLMs.
+- Proposed _Llamdex_, a novel framework that facilitates LLM customization as a service for domain-specific applications.
 - Achieved substantial performance improvements in domain-specific tasks, **boosting accuracy by up to 26%** while preserving privacy and maintaining efficiency on par with the base LLM.
 </div>
 </div>